droonga/drnbench/README.md

         }

  2. Setup a Droonga Engine server.
 For example, localhost:23003.
+ 3. Setup a Protocol Adapter server.
+For example, localhost:3003.
- 3. Run drnbench with the pattern file.
+ 4. Run drnbench with the pattern file.

         # cd ~/drnbench
         # RUBYLIB=lib/ bin/drnbench \